 Heartland Harmony

-home • process • classes • work exchange • application
+home • process • work exchange • schedule • testimonials

 Basketry Lessons

-I am scheduling one-to-one basketry lessons at my studio near Westby, WI for 2024!
+I am scheduling one-to-one basketry lessons for 2025!

 Read on and fill out the interest form to schedule!

-Students taking one-to-one lessons receive high quality, attentive individual instruction and can expect to complete beautiful basketry work *and* depart with the skills to continue learning and weaving on their own.
+Students taking one-to-one lessons receive high quality individual instruction with an emphasis on developing strong technique and attention to detail.
+Students can expect to complete beautiful basketry work, as well as depart with the foundations necessary to continue learning and weaving on their own.

-Lessons take place on our small farm, which gives students an opportunity to see where the materials they use in class are grown as well as get hands-on knowledge of material preparation.
-Learning the skills of growing and processing basketry willow, wild-coppicing native varieties, how to store, sort, soak, and mellow materials are all essential skills for students interested in continued independent practice.
+Lessons take place at our small willow farm, giving students an opportunity to see where the materials they use in class are grown as well as get hands-on knowledge of material preparation.
+Growing and processing willow, wild-coppicing native varieties, learning how to sort, soak, and mellow materials are all essential skills, and lack of access to this knowledge is often one of the steepest barriers for beginner weavers.

-I currently offer lessons during regular work hours, Monday - Friday, and can occasionally accommodate one weekend day as part of a private lesson block.
+Private lessons blocks take place during regular work hours: 9 - 5, Monday - Friday.
 Timing is more flexible for private group classes, so reach out if you'd like to schedule a group over a weekend.

-We are very lucky to be able to offer simple, affordable on-farm accommodations to traveling students, which we hope can make learning more accessible as well as give the experience more of a retreat / residency feel.
+We are very pleased to be able to offer simple, affordable accommodations to traveling students and visitors.
 You can find the full details about our on-site accommodations below.

-Read what previous students are saying about lessons with Anni!
+Read what previous students are saying about lessons!

 Tuition